 Some quotes from the book, which is written by a pastor:

-married, to move beyond the “not good” status of single adulthood” (pg59).
+“it is imperative for your well being that you bemarried, to move beyond the “not good” status of single adulthood” (pg59).

-“But it is especially good to have to rise up in masculine virtue and strength for the sake of my wife, leaving behind a self-focus that was, at best, only intended for a temporary season of singleness” (pg64)
+to commit to the necessary growing up” (pg59).“God says the same thing about single adult men today.
+He looks into their apartments and refrigerators and sighs, Not good” (pg57)“But it is especially good to have to rise up in masculine virtue and strength for the sake of my wife, leaving behind a self-focus that was, at best, only intended for a temporary season of singleness” (pg64)“If you are single, what is keeping you from marriage?
+Pray for God to enable you to take a wife and for God to provide you with a wife.” (pg158)

 Keep in mind that Paul was single.
 Was he able to obey and serve God while being single?
 According to this pastor, Paul was a self-centered failure who needed to grow up, man up and get married so he could serve God instead of being an irresponsible, messy, immature loser.
 Paul needed a godly wife to civilize him, but he failed in life because he stayed single and immature.
 This view is probably the majority view in churches today, and it probably explains why men can’t be bothered with church.
 According to most pastors, women are already fully qualified to become wives, it’s only that the lazy, useless men like Paul are not mature enough to abandon their video games and pizza boxes and get civilized by their saintly wives.